hylo-lang/specification/spec.md

     3. A function declaration at type scope that does not contain a `static` modifier and is not declared with `init` or `memberwise init` is called a method declaration.
 It introduces one or more methods.

-    4. A function declaration at type scope declared with `init` is called a *constructor* declaration.
+    4. A function declaration at type scope declared with `init` is called a *initializer* declaration.
 It introduces one global function.

-    5. A function declaration at type scope declared with `memberwise init` is called an *explicit memberwise constructor* declaration.
+    5. A function declaration at type scope declared with `memberwise init` is called an *explicit memberwise initializer* declaration.
 In introduces one global function.

-    6. A function declaration at type scope declared with `deinit` is called a destructor declaration.
+    6. A function declaration at type scope declared with `deinit` is called a deinitializer declaration.
 It introduces one sink method.

     7. A function declaration at function scope is called a local function declaration.
 It introduces a local function.